RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   ExtendsClass [Python Tester](https://extendsclass.com/python-tester.html)
     -   The ExtendsClass Python Tester was used to check for syntax errors in the Python code.

+### Testing User Stories from User Experience (UX) Section

+- First Time Visitor Goals

+    -   As a First Time Visitor, I want to easily understand the main purpose of the site and easily navigate to where I want.

+        -   Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+Underneath, there is a hero image with text and a "Get Inspired" call-to-action button that shows the user a random flower.
+        -   The text within the hero image on the homepage clearly defines what the website is and isn't, in order to set users' expectations accordingly.
+        -   The intended path for the user to go down is to click he 'Get Inspired' button to see how the primary data is laid out.
+From there, they can either create an account and start contributing or view more flowers via the navbar.
+        -   There is a search bar and responsive navbar that facilitate simple and quick user navigation.

+    -   As a First Time Visitor, I want to see what flowers are currently available on the website.

+        -   From the homepage, users can click on the 'Get Inspired' button to be taken to a random flower.
+        -   Users can view all the flowers on the website by clicking on the 'Flowers' tab in the navbar.

+    -   As a First Time Visitor, I want to find information about a particular flower.

+        -   There is a search bar and responsive navbar that facilitate simple and quick user navigation, allowing users to find a flower by name, latin name, irish name or by the date it was uploaded to the website.
+        -   Each flower profile contains multiple information fields about the flower, including its flowering time, whether it's considered a wildflower, locations it can be found in, and occasions it is typically used for.

+    -   As a First Time Visitor, I want to see photos of a specific flower.

+        -   Each flower has a main image by which it can be identified.
+This is displayed both on the 'Flowers' page, and in each flower's profile page.
+        -   Each flower profile has space below the flower information for users to upload and share their own images of the relevant flower.

+-   Returning Visitor Goals

+    -   As a Returning Visitor, I want to register and join the community/log into my account/edit my account details.

+        -   The navbar contains a 'Register' and 'Log In' buttons that displays whe no user is logged in.
+        -   The 'Log In' page contains a link to the 'Register' page, in case the user hasn't created an account yet.
+        -   The 'Register' page contains a link to the 'Log In' page in case the user already has an account.
+        -   Each flower profile displays a link to the 'Log In' page when no user in logged in, so a user can log in to their account and start contributing.
+        -   The profile page contains a button that allows the user to edit their profile details via a pre-populated form.

+    -   As a Returning Visitor, I want to share my own photos to different flowers.

+        -   Each flower profile has space below the flower information for users to upload and share their own images of the relevant flower.
+        -   Each flower profile displays a link to the 'Log In' page when no user in logged in, so a user can log in to their account and start contributing.

+    -   As a Returning Visitor, I want to contribute to the community by adding flowers not currently on the website.

+        -   There is a dedicated 'Add Flower' button within the navbar, that allows logged-in users to add a flower to the website/database via a form.

+-   Frequent Visitor Goals

+    -   As a frequent visitor, I want to be able to easily edit and delete the content that I contribute to the site.

+        -   Flowers can be edited by the user who created the flower.
+This prevents any user from changing another user's contribution.
+        -   Flowers can be deleted by the user who created it from the flower's profile page, using the 'Delete Flower' button.
+        -   Each user-submitted image contains a delete button that only displays for the user who submitted the image, allowing them to delete the image at their behest.

+    -   As a frequent user, I want to see new content that has been added by users.

+        -   The user would already be comfortable with the website layout and can easily navigate to the list of all the flowers where new flowers would be displayed.
+        -   The user would already be comfortable with the website layout and can easily navigate to each of the individual flowers and view the user-submitted images.

+### Further Testing

+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.